-If edgy, artistic photos are more your thing, go with a photographer who can use shadows, dim lighting and sharp lines to their advantage.
 When you find yourself completely enamored of a photo or collection of photos from a certain photographer, chances are you’ve found your style doppelganger.
 Add them to your list, and set up a phone call or in-person appointment, pronto.

 Ask And Research

 You’ve received several promising reviews of local photographers from friends, scoured the internet for WOW-factor wedding photos, and constructed a list of at least three to five potentials that you can easily see documenting your momentous trek down the aisle.
 So far, so good!

 When you’re ready to reach out to these photographers, it can be tempting to skip the phone chat altogether and simply rely on email to do the talking for you.
 This is fine for introductory inquiries, like pricing and availability, but David Jones of D. Jones Photography encourages brides- and grooms-to-be to interview or meet with the photographer in person as well.
 Aside from being confident in their photo-taking abilities, you also want to find out if they are someone with whom “you truly feel comfortable,” he adds, “since there are a lot of emotions that clients will experience on the big day.”
 The only way to know if the two of you will click?
 Face-to face communication!